-Though Donald took some lessons from Gustave Lussi, performed in several group numbers in the Minto Follies and competed in a few club junior events, it wasn't until the thirties, when he was in his mid twenties, that he began to focus seriously on the competitive side of skating.
+Though Donald took some lessons from Gustave Lussi, performed in several group numbers in the Minto Follies and competed in a few club junior events, it wasn't until 1931, when he was in his mid twenties, that he began to focus seriously on the competitive side of skating.
 In Donald's eyes, education and employment took first priority for a time.
-He studied at Dartmouth College and worked at the Pittsburgh Steel Mills and Remington Rand in Buffalo, before returning to Canada to become involved in his father's business.
+He studied at Dartmouth College in Hanover, New Hampshire and worked at the Pittsburgh Steel Mills and Remington Rand in Buffalo, before returning to Canada to become involved in his father's business.
 Around this time, Dwight Phelps Cruikshank was the Minto Skating Club's President.

 Robert Surtees, Naomi Slater, Aidrie and Donald Cruikshank - The medal winning Minto Four at the 1937 North American Championships in Boston, Massachusetts.
 Photo courtesy "Canadian Skater" magazine.

 After winning the bronze medal in the senior pairs competition at the Canadian Championships with partner Kathleen 'Kay' Lopdell in 1933, Donald won the pairs, Waltz and Tenstep competitions at the Minto Skating Club's annual competition with three different partners: Lopdell, Frances Claudet and Frances Sharp.

-Kay and Eva Lopdell with Donald B. Cruikshank.
+Left: Kay and Eva Lopdell with Donald B. Cruikshank.
 Photo courtesy Minto Skating Club.
 Right: Aidrie Cruikshank.
 Photo courtesy "Skating" magazine.